seho85/VyperCE6.1/README.md

 # Community firmware for the Creality CR-6 3D printer

-**This branch is for the Creality CR-6 SE with stock v4.5.2 motherboard and the stock display.**
+**_LEGACY BRANCH - DO NOT USE - PLEASE CHECK THE `extui` branch instead_ - This branch is for the Creality CR-6 SE with stock v4.5.2 motherboard and the stock display.**

 ## Downloads